purcell/emacs.d/README.md

 * evil-mode and its plugins (Vim key binding)
 * yasnippet and my customized snippets

-## Third party CLI tools Emacs uses
+## Third party command line tools Emacs uses

-Purcell won't list all the 3rd party tools this configuration dependent on.
-I will try to list them HERE,
+You need to install some command line tools to use some features in Emacs.
+All those command line tools are *optional*.
+Your Emacs will not crash if some tools are not installed.

 ### w3m (web browser in console)
 * needed by `w3m` (w3m is emacs package name written in elisp)